agalaframework/agala/extras/Bots.md

 * `:chain` - this variable specifies the pipeline to handle incoming events.
 It should be specified and implement `Agala.Chain` behaviour.
 In other case compilation will rise.

+* `:provider` - this variable specifies provider for entire bot.
+Compilation will rise if bot is not specified, or it's implemented wrong.